ControlJS part 3: overriding document.write

 Help me out by running the AutoHead test.
 Thanks!

-I’ve embedded the Browserscope results snippet in the iframe below, so you can see results as they come in.
+You can view the Browserscope results here, so you can see results as they come in.
 So far iPhone and Safari 3.2 are the only browsers that don’t automatically create the HEAD element.

 If you want to avoid bugs when dynamically adding scripts, you might want to use one of the more solid patterns mentioned in my appendChild vs insertBefore blog post.
 If you want to gather data on some browser test that interests you, read the Browserscope User Test Howto and go for it.
 If you have problems, contact the Browserscope mailing list.
 If you have success, contact me and I’ll tweet your test to drive more traffic to it.
 This is still in alpha, but I’m very excited about the possibilities.
 I can’t wait to see the kinds of tests you come up with.